leonlinsx/minimal-mistakes/_posts/2020-01-11-thanks-for-the-feedback.md

   - **Truth triggers** are set off by the substance of the feedback; it feels unhelpful or just wrong
   - **Relationship triggers** are set off by the person giving us feedback, based on how we perceive the person and how we're feeling treated
   - **Identity triggers** are set off by something causing us to feel threatened about our identity
   - This is all reasonable.
-Our triggered reactions are not obstacles because they are unreasonable, but because they prevent us from engaging in the conversatoin
+Our triggered reactions are not obstacles because they are unreasonable, but because they prevent us from engaging in the conversation.
   - Getting better at receiving feedback doesn't mean you have to take the feedback as absolute truth

 ![feedback]({{ site.url }}{{ site.baseurl }}/assets/images/feedback triggers.png)